VDA5050/VDA5050/VDA5050_EN.md

 After receiving the instantAction cancelOrder, the vehicle stops (based on its capabilities, e.g., right where it is or on the next node).

-If there are actions scheduled, these actions shall be cancelled and should report “failed” in their actionState.
+If there are actions scheduled, these actions shall be cancelled and should report “FAILED” in their actionState.
-If there are running actions, those actions should be cancelled and also be reported as failed.
+If there are running actions, those actions should be cancelled and also be reported as "FAILED".
-If the action cannot be interrupted, the actionState of that action should reflect that by reporting “running” while it is running, and after that the respective state (“finished”, if successful and “failed”, if not).
+If the action cannot be interrupted, the actionState of that action should reflect that by reporting “RUNNING” while it is running, and after that the respective state (“FINISHED”, if successful and “FAILED”, if not).
-While actions are running, the cancelOrder action shall report “running”, until all actions are cancelled/finished.
+While actions are running, the cancelOrder action shall report “RUNNING”, until all actions are cancelled/finished.
-After all vehicle movements and all actions are stopped, the cancelOrder action status shall report “finished”.
+After all movement of the vehicle and all its actions are stopped, the cancelOrder action status shall report “FINISHED”.

 The orderId and orderUpdateId is kept.